BBOP-PROPS/Winter-Percussion-2022/README.md

 80 tooth pulley's used at top of prop connecting to the default pulley (20 tooth) on stepper motor.

 Mount with double sided tape and M2 or M3 screws.

+PCB mounting solution (3-d Printed) included.

+Use 4:1 ratio of chain sprocket (fabric side) to Nema23